PacktPublishing/Julia-1.0-Programming-Cookbook/README.md

 | XLSX | v"0.4.2" | none |
 | ZMQ | v"1.0.0" | none |

 For each package we provide the information whether it depends on external software installations.
 Some package have no external dependencies while other require installation of external tools such as GNU R, database drivers or Java virtual machine.
-Detailed instructions can be found in the recipes that use particular packages (for example, the recipe Calling R from Julia in the Chapter 8, Julia Workflow shows how to configure RCall while the recipe Working with databases in Julia in the Chapter 9, Data Science explains the installation process of various database drivers).
+Detailed instructions can be found in the recipes that use particular packages (for example, the recipe *Calling R from Julia* in the Chapter 8, *Julia Workflow* shows how to configure RCall while the recipe *Working with databases in Julia* in the Chapter 9, *Data Science* explains the installation process of various database drivers).

 A noteworthy case is the Python dependency.
 Several important Julia packages depend on Python functionality that is provided via the PyCall.jl package.
-Note that for those packages (having the status optional  at our table) you have two options:
+Note that for those packages (having the status **optional**  at our table) you have two options:

-use Python Anaconda installed inside of Julia (in this case no installation of external dependencies is required) external Python Anaconda installation outside of Julia (the user needs to install and configure Python Anaconda to work with Julia)
+* Use Python Anaconda installed inside of Julia (in this case no installation of external dependencies is required)
+* external Python Anaconda installation outside of Julia (the user needs to install and configure Python Anaconda to work with Julia)

 Note that in this book all Python-dependent recipes use Python 3.6.5.
-In the recipe Calling Python from Julia in Chapter 8, Julia Workflow we discuss in detail various options for configuring the PyCall.jl package for Julia-to-Python integration.
+In the recipe *Calling Python from Julia* in Chapter 8, *Julia Workflow* we discuss in detail various options for configuring the PyCall.jl package for Julia-to-Python integration.

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://www.packtpub.com/sites/default/files/downloads/9781788998369_ColorImages.pdf).